LambdaLabs/docsy-lambda-docs/content/en/linux/remove-reinstall-lambda-stack.md

 ---
-title: "Remove and reinstall Lambda Stack"
+title: "How do I remove and reinstall Lambda Stack?"
 type: docs
 tags:
 - Lambda Stack